adamgreig/agg-kicad/lib/README.md

 * Name and reference fields must be visible unless explicitly overridden
 * Other fields (footprint, datasheet, order codes) must be invisible
 * ICs and similar symbols to be filled with background colour
+* The following custom fields must be present, in order:
+    * MFN (Manufacturer)
+    * MPN (Manufacturer's Part Number)
+    * SKU (Supplier Order Code)

 ### Must be checked manually

-* Part name follows the manufacturer or common generic name
+* Part name follows the manufacturer's part name or common generic name
 * Part designator follows IEEE 315 where possible
 * Origin on/close to centre of part
 * Name and reference left-aligned with left edge on non-symmetrical symbols